TIY-TN-FEE-2016-spring/gitbook/resources/javascript/cheatsheet.md

 * `var` - Declares a variable scoped to the current function
 * `const` - Declares a variable that can never change and is scoped to the nearest block (`if`, `for`, `else`) or function
 * `let` - Declares a variable that can be change and is scoped to the nearest block (`if`, `for`, `else`) or function
-* `left = right` - Fully evaluates the value of the right side then assigns that value into the left variable
+* `left = right` - Fully evaluates the value of the right side THEN assigns that value into the left variable

 ## Logic Operators